zsparal/api-documentation/source/reference/v2/refunds-api/create-payment-refund.rst

    :organization_access_tokens: true
    :oauth: true

-Creates a :doc:`Refund </payments/refunds>` on the Payment.
-The refunded amount is credited to your customer.
+Creates a refund for a specific payment.
+The refunded amount is credited to your customer usually either via a bank transfer or by refunding the amount to your customer's credit card.

 Parameters
 ----------